obspy/obspy/misc/docs/source/coding_style.rst

 .. _matplotlib: http://matplotlib.org/

-Import statements in source code are grouped by standard library imports, followed by third party packages and finally obspy imports.
+Import statements in source code are grouped by standard library imports, followed by third party packages and finally obspy imports, with a blank line in between these groups.
 Inside blocks ``from ...`` imports come after ``import ...`` statements, and both should be sorted alphabetically:

 .. code-block:: python